HOW I WORK

 Visual and symbolic expression gives voice to experience, and empowers individual, communal, and societal transformation.

-• My fee is $125 for individual sessions.
+• My fee is $125 for individual in-person sessions.
+Art supplies and tools are provided in session.

 Psychiatric evaluations are $150 and are only offered as the initial session as part of an intake process.